Redocly/redocly-cli-cookbook/configurable-rules/required-items-for-array-schemas/README.md

 Linting with Redocly tools simply omits this, as it is considered an arbitrary array with any kind of item.
 However, to enforce the explicitness, you can use a [configurable rule](https://redocly.com/docs/cli/rules/configurable-rules/).

+**Note:** Whilst OAS 3.0.x specification does not enforce using the `items` field in descriptions, OAS 3.1.x fully supports JSON Schema 2020-12 draft which requires it.
+However, Redocly CLI doesn't alter the behavior and allows the omission of `items`.

 ## Code

 Add this to the `rules` section of your `redocly.yaml`: